aks427/andrewstevens.dev/src/posts/azure-devops-templates.md

 date: "2019-12-28"
 ---

-I recently migraded a CI/CD pipeline from TeamCity and Octopus Deploy to Azure DevOps (AzDo) .
+I recently migrated a CI/CD pipeline from TeamCity and Octopus Deploy to Azure DevOps (AzDo) .
 We have a mostly micro-services architecture where almost all of the services were in one GitHub repository.
 I say "mostly" because we're near the finish line of using the [strangler pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/strangler) to gradually migrate away from the previous monolithic architecture.

 My goals were: